cloudtechmasters/teamcity-installation/README.md

 You can get into Postgres console by typing

     psql
-Create a sonarqubedb database
+Create a teamcitydb database

-    create database sonarqubedb;
+    create database teamcitydb;
-Create the sonarqube DB user with a strongly encrypted password
+Create the teamcity user with a strongly encrypted password

-    create user sonarqube with encrypted password 'Cloud#436';
+    create user teamcity with encrypted password 'Cloud#436';
-Next, grant all privileges to sonrqube user on sonarqubedb;
+Next, grant all privileges to teamcity user on teamcitydb

-    grant all privileges on database sonarqubedb to sonarqube Exit the psql prompt using the following command
+    grant all privileges on database teamcitydb to teamcity;
+Exit the psql prompt using the following command

     \q